-When two or more than two embryos developed from a single fertilized egg, then this phenomenon is identified as Polyembryony.
+When two or more than two embryos develop from a single fertilized egg, then this phenomenon is identified as Polyembryony.
 In the case of humans, it results in forming two identical twins.
 This phenomenon is found both in plants and animals.

 The best example of Polyembryony in the animal kingdom is the nine-banded armadillo.
 It is a medium-sized mammal found in certain parts of America and this wild species gives birth to identical quadruplets.

 Also Read Reproduction in Animals.

 Here, let us learn more in detail about the Polyembryony in plants, types and its Importance.

 Polyembryony in Plants

 The production of two or more than two embryos from a single seed is termed as the Polyembryony.
 In plants, this phenomenon is caused either due to the fertilization of one or more than one embryonic sac or due to the origination of embryos outside of the embryonic sac.